TRAVEL FOR EDUCATORS IN SUMMER

 Prior to and following the field experience in Borneo, students will complete coursework from late April through early December via the Dragonfly Workshops Web-based learning community as they apply experiences to their home institutions.

 For more information, please click to the Earth Expeditions website

-If you cannot find the answers to your questions or need additional help please contact the Group Registrar at 206.548.2424 x2 or e-mail.
+If you cannot find the answers to your questions or need additional help please contact the School Registrar at 206.548.2424 x2 or e-mail.